spytliak/Genesis/CV/README.md

 - Ability to learn fast and process large amounts of information;
 - Ability to execute tasks in a high-pressure environment;
 - Strong team player with the ability to work productively in a team as well as individually;
-- Organization and prioritization skills;
+- Organization and prioritization skills.
 ```
 ##### Hobbies
 ```